imodeljs/frontend-sample-showcase/docs/Contributing.md

 ## Imports

 Imports can be tricky, as the sample has to be able to resolve it's dependencies both in the showcase and as an external component.
 There are a few things you can do to help.
-First, differentiate between sample code that is important to the sample and you should like to show in the editor and sample code that can be "hidden away".
+First, differentiate between relevant sample code that you would like to show in the editor and sample code that can be "hidden away".
 We'll call them "visible code" and "hidden code" respectively.

 ### Visible Code